maxwelllevin/tstring/README.md

 >>> "d.e.f"
 ```

-Support for optional variable substitutions is also supported:
+Support for optional variable substitutions is also included:

 ```python
 template = Template("{a}.{b}[.{c}]")